Skip Ribbon Commands

 As they travel through pipes and sewers, fats, oils, and grease harden and pick up other materials along the way.
 The result: clogged pipes in your home and blocked sewers that can overflow into homes, businesses and the environment.

-Metro Vancouver and its member jurisdictions spend $2.7 million every year to repair damage caused by fats, oils and grease in the sewer system.
+Metro Vancouver and its member jurisdictions spend at least $3 million every year to repair damage caused by fats, oils and grease in the sewer system.
 And that's not counting the costs to individual homeowners to fix clogged pipes.
 Save your pipes (and your sewers): put grease in your green bin, not down the drain.

 Putting grease in your green bin allows it to be turned into compost (instead of ending up in the landfill), which reuses resources and reduces greenhouse gasses.
 So remember: wipe it, green bin it.